aurajs/website/source/getting-started/index.md

 We have found that requirejs central config files can grow pretty dramatically and become hard to manage.
 It also means that your extensions are not easily portable from one app to the other, since you have to track down all their dependencies and configure require with the right paths.

-We think we have a solution for that : Extensions can define their AMD dependencies, paths, shims and all other AMD config themselves.
-Combined with sane defaults based on [Bower](https://github.com/bower/bower), we can do things like :
+We think we have a solution for that.
+Extensions can define their AMD dependencies, paths, shims and all other AMD config themselves.
+Combined with sane defaults based on [Bower](https://github.com/bower/bower), we can do things like:

 __aura_extensions/my_extension_that_needs_backbone.js__